bjb40/rel_belong/notes/updated_projection.md

 $\Phi$ is limited in two respects: (1) the probabilities ($\phi$) in each row, $r$  must sum to 1  ($\sum_{k=1}^K \phi_{r,k} = 1; \, where \, r \in \{1,2...K\}$).
 This means that that each individual must begin in some one state at time $t$, and end in some state at $t+1$.
 (2) For absorbing states, like death, the probability of remaining in this state is 1, with all other transition probabilities equal to 0.
 This indicates no possibility of transitioning out of absorbing states (*e.g.*, from dead to alive).

+##Apostasy, Conversion, and Mortality Transition

-Estimating $\Phi$ requires the estimation of probabilities across numerous mutually exclusive categories.
+Estimating $\Phi$ for religious transition requires the estimation of probabilities across numerous mutually exclusive categories.
 Common multinomial models, such as the probit and logit, are well-suited to estimating probabilities conditional on some model.
 Applying such a model in panel data allows for direct estimation of transition probabilities (like a hazard model), and smooths transition probabilities with smaller cells than other methods [@land_estimating_1994].

 We use a multinomial logistic model to estimate $\Phi$.
 One interpretation of the multinomial model envisions a set of latent propensities ($\eta$) across each dimension ($k$).
 These propensities are linearly related to some matrix of explanatory variables ($x$) and vector of estimates ($\beta$), for a set of $K$ linear equations of the following form: